Skip to main content | Skip to section menu | Access keys.

 What happens next?

-Arrangements will be made for staff from Education to meet with you and your child at your child's ELC setting.
-A member of the management team from the primary school will also attend.
-The discussion will last around an hour.
+Arrangements will be made for staff from Education to meet with you and your child at your child’s ELC setting.
+You will be informed of the date and time of the meeting.
+A member of the management team from the primary school will attend.
+The discussion will last for not more than an hour and will be conducted by a designated representative of Education.

 If your request is granted you will receive a letter inviting you to enrol your child at school.

-In considering requests for Early Entry we must take into account the normal constraints affecting education generally.
-In determining any request, in addition to the meeting with you, we consider whether additional resources, in terms of staff, adaptation of school buildings or facilities will be required as a result of the early entry request.
-This would also influence our decision.
+In considering requests for early entry we must take into account the normal constraints affecting education generally.
+In determining any request therefore in addition to the meeting with you, we require to consider whether additional resources, in terms of staff, adaptation of school buildings or facilities will require to be committed as a result of the early entry request.
+This would have an influence on our decision.

-If the Education Service refuses the request, you will be advised accordingly and given reasons for the refusal.
-If your request for Early Entry is refused it is not possible to make an appeal against this decision.
+If the Education service refuses the request, you will be advised accordingly and given reasons for the refusal.
+It is not possible to make an appeal against this decision.

 Where there are more requests than there are places available for the primary stage at a particular school all requests will be considered in line with the Council’s admissions policy.

-We are not able to fund home to school transport, except where seats are available in existing provisions.
-Such provision can however be withdrawn if there is increased need for distance entitled children within the catchment area.
+We are not able to fund home to school transport, except where seats are available in existing provision.
+Such provision can, however, be withdrawn if there is increased need for distance entitled children within the catchment area.

 For Further Information Contact